Military Review

 Good news for Victory Day.
 Developers and everyone who participated in the holiday!

-I am sure that our "partners" will raise a screech that all this was invented by the Americans a long time ago, but the insidious Russians stole the drawings from them.
+I am sure that our "partners" will screech that all this was invented by the Americans long ago, but the insidious Russians have stolen the blueprints from them.
 Putin is up to something.
-And in general, all this is a threat to national security, and a lot of money is needed to contain Russia and concrete the Mariana Trench laughing
+And in general, all this is a threat to national security and a lot of money is needed to contain Russia and concreting the Mariana Trench laughing

 Quote: Uncle Lee